 LIMIT keyword!
 It’s somewhat of an anti-pattern.
 For example:

 You can then write this out to a table using the GUI options in the web tool.
 If you want data from different parts of the table i.e. to get a better sample, you can also use the hashing algorithm as follows:

 SELECT * FROM [DataSet.a_really_big_table] WHERE ABS(HASH(column1) % 10) == 1)

 The Query Language Itself

 BQ uses a very similar query language to SQL.
 If you have a decent enough understanding of SQL then you will be right at home using it.
-However, there are a few nuances and limitations in the language that we encountered along the way such as:
+One extremely powerful feature of the language we discovered is the ability to use

-See the query reference for full details of how to work with it.
+See the BigQuery query reference for full details and all features of the language.

 Speed was always going to be the key factor in delivering this project successfully.
 We needed a tool that could grind through data sets in the billions territory without having to push the envelope and not have us heading off to grab a coffee(s) while we waited for results to come back.

 When researching the performance of BQ one of the first articles we stumbled upon was a short yet brilliantly concise article from Ian Cartwright.
 His team had run some tests on BQ using a data set of 750 million and seen some decent results from it.
 We decided to run our own tests, laying down the gauntlet to BQ and using a data set with 1.5 billion rows.
 Things were about to get very interesting – could Google’s sales pitch of “being able to interactively analyse massive data sets with billions of rows” really do what it said it could?